Azure/PSRule.Rules.Azure/docs/rules/en/Azure.Template.LocationDefault.md

 ## SYNOPSIS

-Set the default value for the location parameter within an ARM template to `[resourceGroup().location]`.
+Set the default value for the location parameter within an ARM template to resource group location.

 ## DESCRIPTION